Manikantakona0/EliteStore-Modern-E-commerce-Web-Application/README.md

-# 🛒 FlipkartStore — Premium E-commerce Website
+# 🛒 EliteStore — Premium E-commerce Website

 A fully functional, responsive e-commerce frontend built with vanilla HTML, CSS, and JavaScript.
 Features product browsing, filtering, cart management, and user authentication — all running in the browser without any backend.